shakfu/coremusic/docs/tutorials/midi_basics.md

    is the most common cause
 2. Check receiving device/software is listening
 3. Try sending to a different destination

+### `MIDIClientCreate failed: Unknown error code -2`

+The process has lost its connection to `MIDIServer`, which exits a few seconds after its last client disconnects.
+CoreMIDI does not reconnect, so every subsequent client creation in that process fails the same way and no amount of retrying helps.

+Restart the process to recover, and to prevent it, keep one client open for as long as MIDI might be needed - see [How Long to Keep a Client](#how-long-to-keep-a-client).
+Status `-304` has the same cause.

 ## Next Steps